Variety of video analytics is the main trend of 2021

 Variety of analytics in video surveillance

-At the moment, the bets are on the variety of video analytics.
-Already today, video surveillance from Faceter provides 99.8% accuracy in face recognition, allows you to read the emotions of customers, and also has hearing.
-However, technology promises to develop rapidly, and in the coming years we will see their triumphant effectiveness.
+At the moment, the bets are on a variety of video analytics.
+Nowadays, video surveillance from Faceter provides 99.8% accuracy in face recognition, allows you to read the emotions of customers, and also has hearing.
+However, technology promises to develop rapidly, and in the coming years, we will see their triumphant effectiveness.

 It is difficult to predict which algorithms and technologies will appear in face video analytics.
 Most of the developments are not advertised.